EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 <br/>
 <br/>

-# ⚡ From KQL to Graph — Why We’re Hunting the Smart Way
+# 💡 From KQL to Graph — Why We’re Hunting the Smart Way

 Now, if you’re thinking, “Wait, couldn’t I just pull this from Sentinel with a regular KQL query?” — great question.
-You could try… but here’s the catch. 🧩
+You could try… but here’s the catch.

-The DeviceTvmSoftwareInventory table — the one that holds all that rich lifecycle and end-of-support data — doesn’t usually live in Sentinel.
+> The DeviceTvmSoftwareInventory table — the one that holds all that rich lifecycle and end-of-support data — doesn’t usually live in Sentinel.
 It’s part of Defender’s Threat & Vulnerability Management (TVM) dataset, which is stored directly in the Defender XDR portal and retained there for around 30 days by default.

 That means if you open the Sentinel “Logs” blade in the Azure portal and go hunting for that table, you’ll likely come up empty.
 It’s not that you did anything wrong — it’s just that Defender never forwards TVM tables into the Log Analytics workspace unless you’ve specifically integrated it (and paid the ingest cost).

-So if your plan was to build a shiny Power BI dashboard off exported KQL → M Queries → OData connectors… this is where things get messy.

-You can’t query what you can’t log. 😬
+So if your plan was to build a shiny Power BI dashboard off exported KQL → M Queries → OData connectors… this is where things get messy...
+You can’t query what you can’t log table. 😬

 This becomes a real wrench in the works for analysts and compliance teams who want to trend EoL exposure over time.
-You can’t easily visualize that data monthly if Sentinel never sees it — and exporting manually from Defender’s portal every few weeks is a one-way ticket to RSI. 🖐️💀
+You can’t easily visualize that data monthly if Sentinel never sees it — and exporting manually from Defender’s portal every few weeks is a one-way ticket to Repetitive Strain Injury Repetitive Strain Injury. 🖐️💀

-That’s why we’re going straight to the source.

-By calling Microsoft Graph’s Advanced Hunting endpoint, we can reach directly into the Defender dataset — the same data Sentinel would ingest — and pull exactly what we need, on demand.
+That’s why we’re going straight to the source; By calling Microsoft Graph’s Advanced Hunting endpoint, we can reach directly into the Defender dataset — the same data Sentinel would ingest — and pull exactly what we need, on demand.
 No workspace ingestion, no manual exports, no cost surprises.
 Just clean JSON results, ready to automate.

 And with a bit of PowerShell magic, we’ll transform that output into a ready-to-use CSV that you can feed into Power BI, share with your compliance team, or even schedule as a weekly report.